upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 ## The Model-View-Presenter Pattern

+Here are the roles of every component:

+* *Model* - the data layer.
+Is responsible for handling the business logic and communication with the network and database layers.
+* *View* -  the UI layer.
+Displays the data and notifies the Presenter about user actions.
+* *Presenter* -  retrieves the data from the Model, applies the UI logic and provides the View with the data to display.

+## Advantages

 Deriving from Model-View-Controller, the MVP pattern solves the main disadvantages of MVC: the Presenter is the intermediary between the Model and the View, holding all the UI logic.
-Here are the roles of every component:

-* *Model* - the data layer, responsible for handling the business logic and communication with the network and database layers.
-* *View* -
+## Disadvantages